 Firstly, put your hands on the keyboard and check that your forearms are roughly parallel to the floor (this is the best way to tell if you are sitting at the right height).
 You will be aware that you need to cup your hands in some way in order to play with any finger strength.
-You don’t want to encourage flat fingers or a flat hand either, so one of the best ways to allow freedom in the arms and hands is to assume your hand is grasping an orange (the orange being on the palm of your hand!) and then let go of the imaginary orange so that your hands are almost ‘cupped’ (when you go to play it will look like an upside down cup!).
-A little like the picture below:
+You don’t want to encourage flat fingers or a flat hand either, so one of the best ways to allow freedom in the arms and hands is to assume your hand is grasping an orange, and then let go of the imaginary orange so that your hands are almost ‘cupped’; when you go to play it will look like an upside down cup (see photo below).

 You’ll notice that in this ‘cupped’ position each finger is able to work ‘on it’s own’ independently of the hand.
 It is important that the fingers move on their own, i.e. they don’t rely on hand muscles when they move.
-It’s more effective if the fingers work on their ‘tips’ too so that each one is encouraged to play cleanly and accurately (as I’m showing above).
+It’s more effective if the fingers work on their ‘tips’ too so that each one is encouraged to play cleanly and accurately.

 Fingers should be able to work freely from the knuckles, you can see them in position in the photo above too.
 Finger strength is paramount when developing piano technique, so hand positions should merely encourage this.
 A flat or slightly inverted hand seems to stop each knuckle and the surrounding muscles from building up any strength so be mindful of this when developing your ideal hand position.
 This last point is especially important when focusing on the fourth and fifth fingers – it’s all too easy to leave them out and a good hand position really helps them find their strength.
 High wrists tend to encourage tension and rigidity so with this is mind, it’s better to allow the wrists to sit in a low relaxed position as above.